-- In implementing various aspects of the P-TL, there were at times some errors of assessment and lapses.
+39. In implementing various aspects of the P-TL, there were at times some errors of assessment and lapses.
 We have been adopting electoral tactics during the various general elections based on the current tactical line.
 These were reviewed subsequently and certain wrong assessments and errors identified.
 For instance, in the review of the 1999 Lok Sabha election, it was noted that certain pronouncements of the leadership during the election campaign gave the impression that we were adopting a pro-Congress position.
-It was self-critically noted that such statements created the impression that we were keen for cooperation with the Congress and were not serious about rebuilding a third alternative after the There was an overestimation of the strength of the Congress in the assessment made by the Party Centre in the course of the election campaign.
-In the 2009 Lok Sabha election, we reviewed and concluded that it was incorrect to have given the slogan of an alternative government when no credible national level electoral alternative existed. - 41.
+It was self-critically noted that such statements created the impression that we were keen for cooperation with the Congress and was not serious about rebuilding a third alternative after the election.
+There was an overestimation of the strength of the Congress in the assessment made by the Party Centre in the course of the election campaign.
+In the 2009 Lok Sabha election, we reviewed and concluded that it was incorrect to have given the slogan of an

+- alternative government when no credible national level electoral alternative existed. - 40.
 In the implementation of our tactics, there were some lapses.
 In the 1996-98 period, when we were supporting the United Front government, we reviewed our role in that period and concluded that we had failed to sufficiently demarcate from the pro-liberalisation policies of the government.
-Further, the pre-occupation with keeping the government in office resulted in diverting our attention away from developing mass struggles and mass movements. - 42.
-On the question of withdrawal of support to the UPA government in July 2008, the 20th Congress reviewed the decision and concluded that there was no other way but to withdraw support at that time.
+Further, the pre-occupation with keeping the government in office resulted in diverting our attention away from developing mass struggles and mass movements. - 41.
+On the guestion of withdrawal of support to the UPA government in July 2008, the 20th Congress reviewed the decision and concluded that there was no other way but to withdraw support at that time.
 But the withdrawal of support should have been effected earlier in October-November 2007, when the government wanted to go to the IAEA for talks.
 Not doing so at that time was a mistake.
 The PB and the CC underestimated the determination and the capacity of the ruling classes and US imperialism to pursue the nuclear deal as part of the strategic alliance.
 We also overestimated our own strength and capacity to influence events.
-Allowing the government to go to the IAEA for talks and the expectation that the Congress would abide by an understanding not to proceed with the operationalisation of the deal was wrong. - 43.
+Allowing the government to go to the IAEA for talks and the expectation that the Congress would abide by an understanding not to proceed with the operationalisation of the deal was wrong. - 42.
 As pointed out, in another context, there have been weaknesses in developing the activities to counter the communal forces.
 Even though the P-TL had given the direction to counter the communal forces, there were inadequate efforts at the ground level to take concrete steps to fight the communal forces especially in the social and cultural spheres.
-Similarly, successive Party Congresses have noted the failure by the Party to take up social issues as directed in the tactical line.
-We have not been able to implement the slogan of worker-peasant alliance in a concrete and adequate manner.
-We were also not able to take forward the united platform of class and mass organisations such as the National Platform of Mass Organisations (NPMO) because of various difficulties that arose.
+Similarly, successive Party Congresses have noted the failure by the Party to take

-44. Such lapses and errors in implementing the P-TL and the electoral tactics flowing from it have also contributed to our inability to advance towards our tactical goals.
+- up social issues as directed in the tactical line. - 43.
+Such lapses and errors in implementing the P-TL and the electoral tactics flowing from it have also contributed to our inability to advance towards our tactical goals.